Causal Analysis at Extreme Quantiles with Application to London Traffic Flow Data: Analysis of London cycle superhighways effects

-Using the proposed method we estimate the quantile treatment effects for the population and for the treated at different intermediate and extreme quantiles corresponding to probability levels $p$=0.085, 0.90, 0.95 and 0.995.
-As the performance of the TMLE is similar to IPW and Firpo estimates in simulation study, we only consider the OR, IPW and Firpo methods along with the proposed method for our analysis.
-The propsensity model include the following factors: total cycle collision, bus-stop density, road network density, road length, density of domestic buildings, density of non-domestic buildings, road area density, and employment density.
-The OR and proposed method consider density of domestic buildings, density of non-domestic buildings, road area density, road network density, road type, bus-stop density as covariates.
-The estimated quantile treatment effects of CS on annual average daily traffic (AADT) relative to the respective quantile of AADT in the pre-intervention period are presented in Table \ref{Result_QTE}-\ref{Result_QTT}.
-The standard errors (SE) and the corresponding 95\% confidence intervals (CI) for all the estimates, with the exception of Firpo estimate at probability level $p=0.995$, are obtained from 1000 full bootstrap samples.
-To find the SE and CI of the causal effects based on Firpo method at probability level $p=0.995$, we employ $b$-out-of-$n$ bootstrap proposed by \citet{Zhang_2021}.
+Using the proposed method (with same set of grid points and level of test as used in the preceding simulation study) we estimate the quantile treatment effects for the population and for the treated at different intermediate and extreme quantiles corresponding to probability levels $\tau_{0}$=0.85, 0.90, 0.95 and 0.995.
+We consider the OR, IPW, TMLE and Firpo methods along with the proposed method for the analysis.
+Propensity score is estimated using a logit model with the following factors: total cycle collision, bus-stop density, road network density, road length, density of domestic buildings, density of non-domestic buildings, road area density, and employment density.
+The OR method by \citet{zhang2012} and the proposed method use density of domestic buildings, density of non-domestic buildings, road area density, road network density, road type, bus-stop density as covariates.
+The estimated quantile treatment effects of CS on annual average daily traffic (AADT) relative to the respective quantile of AADT in the pre-intervention period are presented in Tables \ref{R_QTE}-\ref{R_QTT}.
+The pre-intervention (2007 to 2010) quantiles of AADT are computed based on the observations from the same locations as considered for the post-intervention (2011-2014) period.
+The standard errors (SEs) and the corresponding 95\% confidence intervals (CI) for all the estimates, with the exception of Firpo estimate at probability level $\tau_{0}=0.995$, are obtained from 1000 full bootstrap samples.
+To find the SE and CI of the causal effects based on Firpo method at probability level $\tau_{0}=0.995$, we employ $b$-out-of-$n$ bootstrap proposed by \citet{Zhang_2021}.
 See Section \ref{Boot} for details.